In Cybersecurity, What is a Lateral Attack?

-Network lateral movement, or lateral movement, refers to cyberattackers’ techniques to move through a network.
-Lateral movement allows the cybercriminal to move deeper into the compromised system to locate sensitive data and access privileged information.
+Lateral movement, refers to cyberattackers’ techniques to gain access to a network.
+Once in, lateral movement allows the cybercriminal to move deeper into the compromised system to locate sensitive data and access privileged information.

 After gaining access to the system, the cybercriminal impersonates an authorized user and moves throughout the network to achieve their objective.
 The attacker gathers information across multiple operating systems and accounts, obtains credentials, and gains access to unauthorized areas.